Madlyn Rhue: Death

 Rhue eventually became completely incapacitated by multiple sclerosis and died from pneumonia at the age of 68 at the Motion Picture & Television Country House and Hospital in Woodland Hills in Los Angeles, California.

 Religion and politics

-Rhue adhered to Judaism outside of her marriage to Young, during which she partook in Catholicism.
-She was also a registered Republican who supported the administrations of Gerald Ford, Ronald Reagan, and George H. W. Bush.
+Rhue adhered to Judaism except during her marriage to Young, during which she practiced Catholicism.
+She was a registered Republican who supported the administrations of Gerald Ford, Ronald Reagan, and George H. W. Bush.